European Heart Health Initiative

 The origins of EHHIPublic health became a European Union (EU) policy objective with the adoption of the Maastricht Treaty in 1993 and the Amsterdam Treaty in 1997.
 Its Article 152 made a high level of human health a constituent part of EU policy making, to be accomplished through cooperation between its Member States and with EU action focused on the prevention of diseases through research and through health information and education.
 A European Commission public health framework programme, adopted in 1993, led to a variety of health programmes, inter alia on cancer, drugs and AIDS.
 Cardiovascular Disease (CVD) was covered to a limited extent by the action programme on health promotion, information, education and training.

 National action plans to increase physical activity among young people and children

 - December 15th 2003

 This report sets out findings and recommendations from a review of European Heart Health Initaitve members' action plans to increase physical activity among children and young people.
-Please click on the pdf file below to read the full document.
+Please click here to read the full document.